By Alan Earls

 The study notes that Compaq has clearly identified ROI as an objective.
 Compaq's SAN Business Value Tool provides methodology for combining cost, technology, and business modeling to predict value of infrastructure change to business results.

 The D.H.
 Brown analysis found that IT managers are focused on supporting business growth within the broader context of fitting IT into the corporate structure.
-This encompasses such demands as speeding time-to-market,
+This encompasses such demands as speeding time-to-market, consistently delivering high quality, lowering the cost of production, enhancing productivity, reducing complexity, supporting high-speed Web services and competing in a global market.

 "While SAN management is still in its formative stage, Compaq already has integrated its elements to an impressive extent," said John Young, chief analyst for D.H.
 Brown Associates.
 "The criteria that define excellence in this important storage arena are coming into sharp focus.
 Improving SAN manageability is one of the most critical of these emerging criteria," he said.